Higher Categories and Topological Quantum Field Theories: -crossed Braided Spherical Fusion Categories ( s)

-Note that if $G$ is trivial, then the definitions above are the same as those of spherical braided fusion categories, so a \CatNameShort{$\{e\}$} is simply a spherical braided fusion category, or a ribbon fusion category.
+Note that if $G$ is trivial, then the definition above is the same as that of spherical braided fusion categories, so an \CatNameShort{$\{e\}$} is simply a spherical braided fusion category, or a ribbon fusion category.
 It should be noted that in general a \CatNameShort{$G$} is not a braided tensor category.
-However, the sector $\Cat_e$ is always a ribbon fusion category.
-Also note that here we do not require the grading to be faithful.
-For instance, one can take an arbitrary ribbon fusion category $\Cat$ and set $\Cat_e = \Cat, \, \Cat_g = 0,\, g \neq e$, then $\cross{\Cat}{G} = \bigoplus\limits_{g \in G} \Cat_g = \Cat$ is a \CatNameShort{$G$} with the trivial $G$-action.
-More interesting examples will be provided in Section \ref{sec:example}.
+However, the sector $\Cat_e$ is indeed always a ribbon fusion category.
+We also do not require the grading to be faithful.
+For instance, one can take an arbitrary ribbon fusion category $\Cat$ and set $\Cat_e = \Cat, \ \Cat_g = 0,\ g \neq e$, then $\cross{\Cat}{G} = \bigoplus\limits_{g \in G} \Cat_g = \Cat$ is a \CatNameShort{$G$} with the trivial $G$-action.
+More interesting examples are provided in Section \ref{sec:example}.

 There are two opposite directions to study a \CatNameShort{$G$}.
-One direction is strictifying a \CatNameShort{$G$}, where one shows a \CatNameShort{$G$} is equivalent, in some properly defined sense, to a \CatNameShort{$G$} in which the structure isomorphisms $a_{X, Y, Z},\, l_X,\, r_X,\, \gamma_{g;X,Y},\, \sigma_{g},\, \eta_{g,h;X},\, \epsilon_{X}$ are all the identity map.
+One direction is strictifying a \CatNameShort{$G$}, where one shows that a \CatNameShort{$G$} is equivalent, in some properly defined sense, to a \CatNameShort{$G$} in which the structure isomorphisms $a_{X, Y, Z},\, l_X,\, r_X,\, \gamma_{g;X,Y},\, \sigma_{g},\, \eta_{g,h;X},\, \epsilon_{X}$ are all identity maps.
 A \CatNameShort{$G$} is called strict if it satisfies the above properties.
-The advantage of using strict \CatNameShort{$G$}s is that it is easy to deduce identities among morphisms and moreover, identities which hold in a strict category also hold in a non-strict category equivalent to it after appropriately inserting certain structure isomorphisms.
+The advantage of using strict \CatNameShort{$G$}s is that it is easy to deduce identities of morphisms and moreover, identities which hold in a strict category also hold in an equivalent but nonstrict category after appropriately inserting certain structure isomorphisms.
 The other direction is skeletonizing a \CatNameShort{$G$}, where a representative for each isomorphism class of simple objects is chosen, and the category is described by a set of discrete data which satisfy some equations involving the representatives.
 This method is useful when one needs to perform calculations in a category.
-For instance, in the $(3+1)$-$\TQFT$ to be constructed in Section \ref{sec:partition}, the discrete data will be used when computing the partition function of a $4$-manifold.
+For instance, in Section \ref{sec:partition}, the discrete data will be used to compute the invariant of a $4$-manifold.
 We elaborate these two concepts in Section \ref{subsec:stratification} and Section \ref{subsec:skeletonization}, respectively.